graphcore/poptorch/docs/user_guide/overview.rst

   modifies will not be implicitly copied to the host.
 You will need to call :py:func:`~poptorch.PoplarExecutor.copyWeightsToHost` before reading the value of a buffer which has been changed as a result of a model call.

+.. note:: PopTorch does not support broadcasting of buffers between replicas.
+  You can make each replica use its own buffer by setting the PopTorch option :py:func:`~poptorch.options._DistributedOptions.broadcastBuffers` to False:
+  ``poptorch.Options().Distributed.broadcastBuffers(False)``

+  You need to ensure that your model still works with each replica using a separate buffer.

 .. _creating_custom_ops: